jhunt/longshoreman/phase3/README.md

 ======================

-We've got concurrency down pat, but we have a potential denial of service waiting in the wings; there is no upper bounds on the number of goroutines (and by extension, containers) our web API creates.
+We've got concurrency down pat, but we have a potential denial of service waiting in the wings; there is no upper bound on the number of goroutines (and by extension, containers) our web API creates.
 This is bad.